Why is Bangladesh burning?

 In July, a month before the protests began in Dhaka, Hasina went to Beijing to beg for grants and loans.
 It is something that she shouldn’t have done as a country’s leader.
 Taking foreign loans means you’re signing away your country’s economic freedom to international players.
 So, Hasina went to Beijing begging for money with strings attached.
 But China unceremoniously cut short her trip and asked her to leave the country.
 She was openly humiliated.

-It is important to note here Hasina and and her party, while being targeted, don’t deserve much sympathy either because of Awami League’s poor track record in managing Bangladeshi society and its economy.
+It is important to note here that Hasina and her party, while being targeted, don’t deserve much sympathy because of Awami League’s poor track record in managing Bangladeshi society and the economy.

 America’s hawk eye